pulumi/docs/content/blog/pulumi-insights-2/index.md

     - insights
 ---

-Pulumi Insights 2.0 brings the power of Insights to all of your cloud infrastructure, not just the infrastructure managed by Pulumi IaC.
-Insights 2.0 also brings an exciting new suite of tools that make it easy to discover your entire infrastructure, gain insights over it, assess security of it, and bring it under management of IaC if needed.
+Pulumi Insights 2.0 will bring the power of Insights to all of your cloud infrastructure, not just the infrastructure managed by Pulumi IaC.
+Insights 2.0 also brings an exciting new suite of tools that make it easy to discover your entire infrastructure, assess security and efficiency of it, and bring it under management of IaC if needed.

 <!--more-->

 Today we are outlining our vision for Pulumi Insights 2.0, and the features that are part of Insights 2.0 will be released over the coming weeks and months.
 Sign up for the [private preview](http://pulumi.com/product/waitlist) to get early access.

-Since the launch of Pulumi Insights, customers have used these tools to gain valuable insights into their IaC platform through the flexibility of [Resource Search](https://www.pulumi.com/blog/resource-search/) and the power of [Pulumi CrossGuard](https://www.pulumi.com/crossguard/).
+Since the initial launch of Pulumi Insights, customers have used these tools to gain valuable awareness into their IaC platform resources through the flexibility of [Resource Search](https://www.pulumi.com/blog/resource-search/) and the power of [Pulumi CrossGuard](https://www.pulumi.com/crossguard/).
 Insights 2.0 builds on this previous generation of tools to provide a range of new capabilities:

-* Brings visibility to your entire infrastructure by enabling you to scan and import all of your resources into Pulumi Insights
+* Brings visibility to your entire infrastructure by enabling you to scan and import all of your resources
 * Adds rich new visual explorers, structure graphs and dashboards for understanding and managing your entire infrastructure
-* Extends Pulumi CrossGuard to discover and remediate insights into Security, Compliance and Efficiency
+* Extends Pulumi CrossGuard to provide direct remediation of discovered policy violations inside the Pulumi Cloud
 * Integrates Pulumi IaC to make it easy to incrementally bring your infrastructure under management with Pulumi IaC in just a few clicks
 * Brings Pulumi Copilot to your entire infrastructure for intelligent insight discovery and analysis

 ## Resources 2.0

-The updated Resources page provides a customizable experience for grouping, filtering, sorting and visualizing your resources to help you manage scope and find insights about your infrastructure.
+The updated Resources page provides a customizable experience for grouping, filtering, sorting and visualizing your resources to help you manage scope and discover new insights about your infrastructure.

 **Grouping:** To group by a particular column, drag and drop the column header to the grouping control in the top left of the grid.
 You can group by multiple columns and can control the order of the grouping by reordering them in the grouping control.
-Grouping enables you to factor your resources in different ways to help you understand the scope of your infrastructure and find insights for future investments.
+Grouping enables you to factor your resources in different ways to help you understand the scope and uncover issues within your infrastructure.

 ![Grouping](grouping.mov)